PatrickMaiyer/Portapack_Wiki/Recon.md

 * VOL , BW , SQUELCH, W,L => bandwidth for actual demod, squelch is the level of DB to match a signal, wait is the time we will stay on the frequency if it's matching lock_duration*nb_locks.
 If wait is a negative number, then it represent the time we are staying on a matched frequency waiting for new activity, and a new match during the wait reset the counters.
 L is the lock wait timer, representing the maximum time we stay on a freq waiting for a lock.
 The lock wait timer is adjusted to the smallest optimal value at app startup and after a OPT save.
 You may adjust it if needed.

-* OPT => the settings page
+* Current frequency index / Nb frequencies to search , Current DB value , OPT => the settings page

-* FREQ DISPLAY => Current frequency, RSSI MIN/MED/MAX, Value of timer if current frequency is matching
+* Current frequency, RSSI MIN/MED/MAX, Value of timer if current frequency is matching

 * START freq, END freq, SEARCH button => set the manual start and end of a range and launch a search on it.
 These values will be updated by the search if auto update m-ranges is checked.
 If highlighted, you can use the rotary encoder to adjust start or end